 04 Dubdi Monastery

 Dubdi feels less like a destination and more like a small reward at the end of a forest trail.
 From Yuksom, it’s roughly a 45-minute uphill walk through cardamom plantations and oak woods.
-You hear the monastery before you see it — wind in the prayer flags, a distant bell.
+You hear the monastery before you see it — wind moving through prayer flags, a bell ringing somewhere in the distance.

-This is the oldest monastery in Sikkim, established in 1701 shortly after the coronation of the first Chogyal at Yuksom.
-Its name means “the hermit’s cell,” and that’s exactly what it feels like: a modest two-storey structure, weathered stone walls, a small courtyard with juniper smouldering in a clay burner.
-There are no crowds, no ticket counter — usually just a caretaker and, if you’re lucky, an open door.
+This is the oldest monastery in Sikkim, established in 1701, shortly after the coronation of the first Chogyal at Yuksom.
+Its name means “the hermit’s cell,” and that’s exactly what it feels like — a modest two-storey structure with weathered stone walls and a small courtyard where juniper smoulders in a clay burner.
+There are no crowds here, no ticket counter, usually just a caretaker and, if you’re lucky, an open door.

-What makes Dubdi special isn’t its scale but its lineage.
-It marks the very beginning of organised Buddhism in Sikkim.
-Standing in the small upper chapel, surrounded by faded murals and a handful of sacred texts, you get a tangible sense of how this state’s spiritual story began.
+What makes Dubdi special isn’t its scale — it’s its place in history.
+This is where organised Buddhism in Sikkim truly began.
+Standing in the small upper chapel, surrounded by faded murals and a handful of sacred texts, you get a real sense of how this state’s spiritual story started, right here.

 East Sikkim · Gangtok